filip2cz/scoop-retro/README.md

 Apps are installed by default into scoop folder in your home directory.

 ### Isn't it virus?
 This repo is not any software technically.
-It is just instructions for Scoop (https://scoop.sh/) where to download things.
-Scoop is not virus, it is opensource and community trusted software.
-Games and software is mostly downloaded from archive.org, you can everytime check if you trust source with command `scoop cat <manifestname>` and find download url.
+It is just instructions for Scoop (https://scoop.sh/) how and where download things.
+Scoop is not a virus, it is opensource and community trusted software.
+You can everytime check if you trust source with command `scoop cat <manifestname>` and find download url.

 ### What is source of this software?
-Games and software is mostly downloaded from archive.org, you can everytime check if you trust source with command `scoop cat <manifestname>` and find download url.
+You can everytime check if you trust source with command `scoop cat <manifestname>` and find download url.